Helena Brunner

-Helena Martha Brunner, OAM, (born 1957 or 1958) is an Australian swimmer, who won seven medals at the 1984 New York/Stoke Mandeville Games.
+Helena Martha Brunner, OAM, is an Australian swimmer.
+A right-leg below-the-knee amputee, she won seven medals at the 1984 New York/Stoke Mandeville Games.

-Personal
+Biography

-As a teenager, Brunner represented her state of New South Wales in national able-bodied swimming competitions, but she quit swimming at the age of seventeen; she was then briefly interested in water polo.
-After finishing school, she attended Goulburn College of Advanced Education.
+As a teenager, Brunner represented her state of New South Wales in national able-bodied swimming competitions, but she quit swimming at the age of seventeen.
+She subsequently took up water polo, but withdrew from the sport when she moved to Goulburn to study general primary teaching at the Goulburn College of Advanced Education, due to a lack of heated pools in the area.

-In 1978 at the age of 20, she had a severe motorcycle accident while delivering mail for Australia Post; as a result, her right leg was amputated below the knee two years later.
-During her rehabilitation, she met someone who suggested that she take up swimming again.

-Eighteen months after the 1984 Paralympics, she had a daughter.
-She also worked as a teacher.

-Swimming career
+In February 1978 at the age of 20, while delivering mail for Australia Post during a break from college, she received severe injuries including a crushed right leg after her motorcycle collided with a taxi.
+She spent six months at Prince of Wales Hospital overcoming her injuries and undergoing six operations to preserve her leg.
+After leaving hospital she returned to college, having changed her major from physical education to art, but her injured leg forced her to be reliant on crutches.
+Nearly two years after the accident, she requested that her right leg be amputated after a traumatic injury when she jumped out of bed during a nightmare.
+While recovering from the amputation, she was informed by a local amputee sporting association that she could take up competitive swimming again as an amputee.

+She competed in her first international event in 1980 in Oida, Japan, breaking a world record in freestyle and winning a gold medal in long jump, in which she had not previously competed.
+She continued winning medals and breaking records, notably competing at the 1981 International Stoke Mandeville Games and the 1982 FESPIC Games.
 At the 1984 New York/Stoke Mandeville Paralympics, Brunner won five gold medals in the Women's 100 m Backstroke A4, Women's 100 m Freestyle A4, Women's 400 m Freestyle A4, Women's 4x100 m Freestyle Relay A1–A9, and Women's 4x100 m Individual Medley Relay A1–A9 events, a silver medal in the Women's 200 m Individual Medley A4 event, and a bronze medal in the Women's 100 m Breaststroke A4 event.
-She broke five world records at the 1984 games and fourteen throughout her career.
-Some of them still stand; however, the classification system for swimming has since been changed.
+She broke five world records at the 1984 games and a total of nineteen throughout her career.
+Her daughter was born eighteen months after the Paralympics.
+Brunner is also a local visual artist and singer in the Central Coast area.